POLICIES AND PROCEDURES

 There is a separate pre-school policy for funded hours places.

 Wren Day Nursery acknowledges that parents’ needs may change.
 Consideration will be given to an alteration in sessions subject to the changes being compatible with the efficient running of the nursery.
-If agreement is given to an alteration in sessions, one calendar month’s notice must be given in writing.
+If agreement is given to an alteration in sessions, an increase in sessions will be carried out as soon as possible, a reduction in sessions will require 4 weeks notice given in writing.
 Full fees will be charged for the notice period.

 Refunds cannot be given for non-attendance, sickness or other reasons, as our staffing costs are incurred whether your child attends or not.
 Days booked may not be swapped – additional days will be charged at full rate and only if spaces is available.